jdotrjs/phaser-guides/Basics/Part2.md

 # Phaser 3 Series: Dev 102 (part 2)

 Game development, with or without Phaser, shares much in common with general software development.
-As such many of the lessons / tools you've gained in one can be used to improve the quality of your work.
-This guide summarizes
+As such many of the lessons / tools you've practiced in one field can be used to improve the quality of your work in the other.
+This article summarizes broadly applicable guidelines that I've collected over the years working in complex code bases and have found helpful.

+Hopefully you'll find them a good basis on which to build extensible, clear, and bug free games.

 ## Principle: Use Supportive Tools

+- eslint
+- types
+- tests
+-

 ## Principle: Rule of Three